In his classic 1937 book Think and Grow Rich (download pdf of entire book), Napoleon Hill contrasts creative imagination with synthetic imagination:

 2. Napoleon Hill’s Infinite Intelligence is similar in meaning to Edward Matchett’s media (see other terms he used) and Carlos Castaneda’s intent | Read more

-Synthetic imagination is a function of Leftside awareness and mundane world.
-Creative imagination is a function of Rightside awareness and primal world.
+Creative imagination is a function of the right hemisphere and primal world.

-Imagination — the creative kind —is one of the Newcreator’s seven creative powers.
-This faculty enables you to foresee, in the immediate or more distant future, possibilities for enriching the world or a particular piece of it with value, meaning and joy.
+This faculty enables you to envisage possibilities for enriching the world, or a particular piece of it, with value, meaning and joy.

 Faith is a precondition for activating the three superpowers